Binary Neutron Star Mergers: Multi-Messenger Systematics and Prospects with Next-Generation Facilities: Introduction

-In this paper, we combine state-of-the-art semi-analytic models to demonstrate some difficulties, and exciting possibilities, that arise from forward modeling via an end-to-end pipeline of source astrophysical evolution and observables.
 We focus on networks of third-generation GW detectors and on mergers of BNSs in the isolated-binary formation channel\footnote{This is one of the main formation channels expected for stellar-mass compact binaries, where a binary star forms from a protostellar disk and evolves in isolation, i.e., such as the galactic field, through stages of stellar evolution as the stars interact.}.
 We utilize: (i) the rapid binary population synthesis model \textsc{COMPAS} \cite{COMPAS2022} for progenitor evolution and formation of the BNS population; (ii) \texttt{gwfast} \cite{gwfast2022} for estimating the signal-to-noise ratio and parameter uncertainties of the BNS merger with GW detector networks; (iii) the EM transients fitter \textsc{MOSFiT} \cite{MOSFiT2018} for computing the properties of the kilonova explosion from the BNS merger \cite{Nicholl2021} and of the resultant kilonova remnant, and (iv) an analytic model for the flux density of the sGRB afterglow.
 While designed independently, together these four models can estimate a bigger multi-messenger picture of BNS observability.